 They say that the southern archipelago is a miniature version of the entire Bohuslän coastline between Gothenburg and the Norwegian border, so if somebody is looking for picturesque Scandinavian landscapes and typical Nordic architecture, all of this can be found in Södra Skärgården.
 So why the islands are not crowded with tourists yet?

 The main reason is that Gothenburg is quite underrated place in Sweden.
 The truth is that most of the tourists visiting this country choose Stockholm as a city break destination and Gothenburg with its archipelago is just too far away for a day trip.

-Another thing is that previously the islands were closed off to all non-Swedes because during the Second World War artillery positions and coastal defences were constructed there.
-This restriction remaining in force until as late as 1997 and only since then it’s possible for foreign tourists to visit the archipelago too.
+Another thing is that previously the islands were closed off to all non-Swedes because during the Second World War artillery positions and coastal defenses were constructed there.
+This restriction remaining in force until as late as 1997 and only since then, it’s possible for foreign tourists to visit the archipelago too.

-In Poland where I come from we haven’t got too much islands not even mention about the whole archipelago so I felt happy like a child that I could travel the whole day from one island to another.
-Beside the village of Styrsö Tången I really enjoyed the walk around Galterö, a deserted island near Brännö with beautiful sandy beaches, green pastures and rich bird life along the rocks.
+In Poland where I come from we haven’t got too many islands not even mention about the whole archipelago so I felt happy like a child that I could travel the whole day from one island to another.
+Besides the village of Styrsö Tången, I really enjoyed the walk around Galterö, a deserted island near Brännö with beautiful sandy beaches, green pastures and rich bird life along the rocks.

-1. Styrsö – the main island of southern archipelago with post office, school, shops, guesthouses and restaurants.
+1. Styrsö – the main island of the Southern Gothenburg Archipelago with the post office, school, shops, guesthouses, and restaurants.